aspose-diagram/Aspose.Diagram-Documentation/net/getting-started/hello-world-example/_index.md

 The following code snippet is a Hello World program to exhibit the working of Aspose.Diagram for .NET API.

-{{< gist "aspose-diagram" "cce69e51f567ea17ef24bc35fef0f689" "Examples-CSharp-Load-Save-Convert-CreateNewVisio-CreateNewVisio.cs" >}}
+{{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Load-Save-Convert-CreateNewVisio-CreateNewVisio.cs" >}}